 The Global Studies Grant for Student Travel and Study Abroad

 Through the Global Studies Foundation, this grant provides supplemental funds for U.S. citizens who are already studying abroad under the auspices of an official study abroad program conducted by an accredited academic institution.
 Students must be currently enrolled full-time and in good academic standing at an accredited secondary or postsecondary institution.
-The application deadline is July 1.
+The application deadline is in early July.

 Go Overseas Scholarships